splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

 #.
 Select :guilabel:`Create SLO`.
 #.
 Select the service or metric you want to use as the system health indicator for your SLO.

-    Follow these steps to use a service as health indicator for your SLO
+    To use a service as a health indicator for your SLO, follow these steps:

         .. list-table::
           :header-rows: 1
           :widths: 40 60

           * - :strong:`Field name`
-            - :strong:`Description`
+            - :strong:`Actions`
           * - Metric type
             - Select :guilabel:`Service & endpoint` from the dropdown menu
           * - Environment